Bondster Referral Code 2026: 1% Cashback (First 90 Days)

 Bondster vs Bondora: which P2P platform to choose?

 Comparing Bondster and Bondora captures the P2P return/risk dilemma.
 Bondora Go&Grow: 6% return, operating since 2008, profitable since 2017, funds managed directly without third-party originators.
-Bondster: up to 10% return, founded in 2017, dependent on third-party originator reliability, documented problems in 2025-2026.
-The 4-point return gap generally does not compensate for Bondster's extra risk, especially in the current context.
+Bondster: up to 12% return (10% average), founded in 2017, dependent on third-party originator reliability, documented problems in 2025-2026.
+The return gap (up to 6 points) generally does not compensate for Bondster's extra risk, especially in the current context.
 For P2P beginners, Bondora is the recommended first choice.
 Bondster may suit experienced investors who accept higher risk for potentially higher returns.

 A cautious investment strategy on Bondster